Upper bounds on the one-arm exponent for dependent percolation models: The Russo-type inequality for Gaussian fields and applications

-The main idea in the proof of Proposition \ref{p:russo}, which distinguishes it from the discretisation approach in \cite{mv20}, is to use an orthonormal decomposition of each $f_S$ to interpret $\frac{d^-}{d \ell} \mathbb{P}_\ell[A]$ and the resampling influences $\Infl_A(S)$ as measuring, respectively, the `boundary' and `volume' of certain sets in Gaussian space.
-Then we can apply Gaussian isoperimetry to deduce the result.
+The main idea in the proof of Proposition \ref{p:russo}, which distinguishes it from the approach in \cite{mv20} (see Proposition \ref{p:russodis}), is to use an orthonormal decomposition of each $f_S$ to interpret $\frac{d^-}{d \ell} \mathbb{P}_\ell[A]$ and the resampling influences $\Infl_{\ell;A}(S)$ as measuring, respectively, the `boundary' and `volume' of certain sets in Gaussian space.
+Then we apply Gaussian isoperimetry to deduce the result.
 For a set $E \subset\mathbb{R}^n$ we denote

 to be the $\varepsilon$-thickening of $E$.

 \begin{proposition}[Gaussian isoperimetry] There exists a constant $c > 0$ such that, for every measurable $E \subset\mathbb{R}^n$ and $\varepsilon \ge 0$,

 where $X$ is an $n$-dimensional standard Gaussian vector. \end{proposition} \begin{proof} Let $\varphi(x)$ and $\Phi(x)$ denote the standard normal pdf and cdf respectively.
 The classical Gaussian isoperimetric inequality states that